 The Group Stage will take place between February 16 – 19 and will have two single round-robin groups of 8 teams.
 All series will consist of two games, and once the matches are over, the top 4 teams will advance to Group Stage 2.
 All of the remaining teams will have to leave the competition.

 The Dota 2 teams that finish 3rd or 4th will advance to the Lower Bracket, while the remaining squads will be eliminated.
-If you want to watch the Playoffs, you need to tune in between February 28 – March 1.
+The Playoffs will run from February 28 to March 1 and conclude with a best-of-five Grand Final.
 We will see a double-elimination bracket with Bo3 games and a Bo5 Grand Final.

 In terms of the prize pool distribution, the $1M prize will be accompanied by a total of 23.090 EPT points.